learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/student-directory-project/README.md

     * `src="#"`: attribute of the img tag. stands for source
 + Students save a photo of themselves in the `img/students` directory and change the `src`

+##Stretch Activities

+Some students may have already taken the course or are familiar with the basics of the command line and git.
+Here are some ideas and stretch concepts you can use to continue to challenge students like this during this exercise.

++ Once students have finished editing their student profile pages and their profile menu page havem them merge their repositories together with another student.
+This is a good chance to work through merge conflicts.

++ Challenge students to add further customization to the profile page with background colors, custom CSS and fonts.

++ If students are comfortable with the command line, give them the Clmystery lab.

 ## Conclusion / So What?
 HTML makes up every single page on the internet.
 You can't create a web page without it.